Beuterei/create-helper/README.md

 ## TODOs:

--   [ ] Make tha types on some point safer
+-   [ ] Make the types on some point safer

 <!-- CONTACT -->